Dynamita, www.dynamita.com, Sigale, France

 This task can be used to specify which variables and in what format should be displayed and/or saved during the simulation phase.

-For this example, add a table with the Frequently used variables of the Influent, Reactors, Effluent and Sludge (Figure 8); an MLSS timechart (Figure 9), Effluent N timechart (Figure 10) and a COD/BOD barchart (Figure 11).
-Select process units on the drawing board, then drag and drop variables (or variable groups) from the bottom left panel.
+Select process units on the drawing board, and then drag and drop variables (or entire variable groups) from the bottom left panel (by default, variable groups are shown, clicking on the + icon will expand the group and list the variables in the selected group).
 You can also drag and drop process units to add new columns to an already existing table/barchart.

-The last item on the Task Bar can be used to run simulations and observe the results (Figure 12).
+The last item on the Task Bar can be used to run simulations and observe the results (Figure 14).
 The simulation control panel in the top left window pane offers three modes that can be shuffled by a rotating circular button (hovering over the icons will reveal a descriptive label that helps identifying them).
 The Steady mode (blue circle icon) can be used to calculate directly the steady-state condition of the system, while using the Dynamic mode (red triangle) will show the variations with time, whereas the third, Dynamic from steady-state mode (blue circle with red triangle) will combine the two, starting a dynamic run from steady-state.
 The actually selected mode will be positioned on the right side of the circular button, highlighted by a slightly darker background color.

 Four additional buttons are placed next to the simulation launchpad.
 In the top row you can toggle between two pre-configured solver settings: Fast (default) and Accurate, denoted by stopwatch icons.
 Usually the former is fast and accurate enough for most cases, and therefore its use is generally recommended.
 However, in certain situations (e.g. with biofilm models), the Accurate mode might provide faster simulation.
 Note that the mode selection will have effect on the steady-state solver as well.
 In the bottom row you can find the Reset and Pause/Continue buttons.
 The Reset button reinitiates the next simulation with the default concentrations defined in the model and process units.
 It should be employed thoughtfully, especially when working with complex plants, because reaching steady-state again might be time-consuming in these cases.